• Skip to primary navigation

 Camping in Manitoba Provincial Parks

-Manitoba has a whopping 92 provincial parks, many of which have amazing campgrounds.
+Manitoba has a whopping 93 provincial parks, many of which have amazing campgrounds.
 While it would be impossible to list them all, we’ve included a few of our favourites around the province below.

 Again, provincial park camping books up extremely quickly; some years have seen the entire season book up within a couple of days.
-Head to this site to find out all of the operating dates for the provincial park campgrounds in Manitoba, including when reservations are open online.
+Head to this site to find out the operating dates for the provincial park campgrounds in Manitoba, including when reservations are open online.

-We recommend buying a park permit online if you plan on spending time in a provincial park in Manitoba.
+You can book a campsite using the online portal here, or by calling 204-948-3333 in Winnipeg and 1-888-482-2267 toll-free.
+We also recommend buying a park permit online if you plan on spending time in a provincial park in Manitoba.
 Permits can be purchased for a day, three days, or a year.

 Some of our Favourite Manitoba Provincial Park Campgrounds